-A functional knee brace will improve stability, relieve pain, and even improve performance.
+A functional knee brace will improve stability, relieve pain, and improve performance.

 The goal of rehabilitation braces is to get the patient back on their feet.
 Since these patients are impaired, it is less likely to participate in physical therapy.

 However, this specific type of brace is still more than possible.